yusen-luan/tp/docs/DeveloperGuide.md

 **Step 3.** `RemarkCommandParser` parses the arguments:
 - Tokenizes the input using `ArgumentTokenizer` with `PREFIX_STUDENT_ID` and `PREFIX_REMARK`
+- Validates that both preamble (index) and student ID prefix are not present simultaneously
+- If both are present: Throws `ParseException` with message "Conflicting parameters detected.
+Please use either index or student ID — not both."
-- Verifies both required prefixes are present and the preamble is empty
+- Verifies both required prefixes are present
 - Verifies no duplicate prefixes using `ArgumentMultimap#verifyNoDuplicatePrefixesFor()`
 - Extracts student ID value and parses it using `ParserUtil#parseStudentId()`
 - Extracts remark value and parses it using `ParserUtil#parseRemark()`